TRaSH-Guides/Guides/docs/Glossary/index.md

 Short for **U**senet **S**ervice **P**rovider

 Usenet providers maintain the servers that store Usenet's content and offer you access to download files.
-[Indexers](#indexers) are required to search for files on Usenet to help you locate specific files within the network.
+[Indexers](#indexers) are required to search for files on Usenet and can help you locate specific files within the network.

 ### Indexers